nurdtechie98/hacker-dashboard/README.md

 - Wifi Information

 This dashboard can also be found with Github Pages.
 You have to update your DNS for your domain and add a "A" record, make the name to be "@" and point to "192.30.252.153".
 Add another record for CNAME, make the name to be "www" and point to "REPO_NAME".
-REPO_NAME would be the Github pages link (Ex. kweaver00.github.io)
+REPO_NAME would be the Github pages link (Ex. kweaver00.github.io).
+Also update the CNAME file in this repo to your domain or subdomain.